+In the case of raw materials destined for foodservice and the food industry, the primary source for labeling regulations is Resolution 5109 of 2005.
 These regulations establish labeling requirements for domestic and imported packaged food products and raw materials for food production and foodservice.
 The main goal is to provide comprehensive and clear information for consumers to make informed decisions about the products they purchase.
-The information must be true and not misleading.